Skip to content

 Response

 Key insight: Layers 2, 3, and 4 are orthogonal.
-A teacher may have students.anagraphic.read (Layer 2) but lack the create action (Layer 3) and should only see students in their classes (Layer 4).
+A teacher may have students.identity.read (Layer 2) but lack the create action (Layer 3) and should only see students in their classes (Layer 4).
 All must be enforced independently.

 The Entity-Scope Permission Model